petercorke/robotics-toolbox-python/README.md

 ## Synopsis

-This toolbox brings robotics specific functionality to Python, and leverages the advantages of Python such as portability, ubiquity and support, and the capability of the Python ecosystem for linear algebra (numpy, scipy),  graphics (matplotlib, three.js), interactive development (jupyter, jupyterlab), documentation (sphinx).
+This toolbox brings robotics specific functionality to Python, and leverages the Python's advantages of portability, ubiquity and support, and the capability of the open-source ecosystem for linear algebra (numpy, scipy),  graphics (matplotlib, three.js, WebGL), interactive development (jupyter, jupyterlab, mybinder.org), and documentation (sphinx).

 The Toolbox provides tools for representing the kinematics and dynamics of serial-link manipulators  - you can create your own in Denavit-Hartenberg form, import a URDF file, or use supplied models for well known robots from Franka-Emika, Kinova, Universal Robotics, Rethink as well as classical robots such as the Puma 560 and the Stanford arm.